drBenway/pixi-vn-wiki/start/canvas-position.md

 This means you need to move where the pin is relative to the photo.
 The pin will stay at the point (200, 300) on the cork board – you just need to center the photo around that point as well.
 This means you need to change the anchor/pivot of the photo.

-Except in some rare cases, an anchor point is usually one of three values: 0.0, 0.5, or 1.0.
-Note that 1.0 is very different from 1 for positioning properties – see [Floats vs Integers](https://feniksdev.com/renpy-position-properties-pos-and-anchor/#floats-vs-integers).
-This is because usually you want to position elements relative to one of their edges, or relative to the center.

-To set the anchor point of the photo to the center of the photo, you can use anchor (0.5, 0.5) (aka xanchor 0.5 yanchor 0.5).
-Remember that floats mean percentages, so 0.5 means that the anchor is 50% of the way across the photo and 50% of the way down the photo, putting it at the exact center.
+To set the anchor point of the photo to the center of the photo, you can use anchor (0.5, 0.5) or pivot (100, 150)

 ## Align